awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 If you use this task definition with a load balancer, you need to complete the WordPress setup installation through the web interface on the container instance immediately after the container starts\.
 The load balancer health check ping expects a `200` response from the server, but WordPress returns a `301` until the installation is completed\.
 If the load balancer health check fails, the load balancer deregisters the instance\.

 **Example Example: `awslogs` Log Driver**  <a name="example_task_definition-awslogs"></a>
 The following example demonstrates how to use the `awslogs` log driver in a task definition\.
-The `nginx` container will send its logs to the `ecs-log-streaming` log group in the `us-west-2` region\.
+The `nginx` container sends its logs to the `ecs-log-streaming` log group in the `us-west-2` region\.
 For more information, see [Using the awslogs Log Driver](using_awslogs.md)\.

 ```
 {